-Dr. Kayagil is a Medical Officer at the National Transportation Safety Board (NTSB).
-Dr. Kayagil serves as a subject matter expert, conducting medical investigations for accidents in all modes of transportation, and engaging in other agency activities related to medical aspects of transportation research, policy, and outreach.
+Turan Kayagil, MD, FACEPMedical Officer National Transportation Safety Board medical investigations for accidents in all modes of transportation, and engaging in other agency activities related to medical aspects of transportation research, policy, and outreach.
 In his 4 years at the NTSB, he has contributed to hundreds of aviation accident investigations.